|Type of tour:||Guided|

 Day 5: Charlerm Rattanakosin – Dan Chang (50 miles/80 km)

 In the morning we'll rise early and hike for about two hours.
 Our trek starts with a walk through the same cave we visited the night before and then the trail heads up through lush jungle and towering trees, passing a few waterfalls.
 The highlight of the park is a cave that resembles a natural rock bridge and is 60 metres wide.
 We then hike back down to the bikes and start our ride.
 Today will be much easier terrain as we ride through farmland and small villages.
-Meals: B, L, D
+Breakfast, lunch, and dinner included.

 Overnight in Dan Chang.